 Grants scheme for CSOs on fast-tracking UNCAC implementation - DEADLINE PASSED

-The Civil Society Team (CST) is pleased to invite CSOs from South America and Mexico and Southeast Asia to apply for a grant which aims to fast-track the implementation of the UN Convention against Corruption in different regions.
+The Civil Society Team (CSU) is pleased to invite CSOs from South America and Mexico and Southeast Asia to apply for a grant which aims to fast-track the implementation of the UN Convention against Corruption in different regions.
 Find out more here.

 In order to promote collaboration between CSOs and facilitate the identification of partners, the CST, in partnership with the UNCAC Coalition, launched four anti-corruption e-platforms.
 CSOs can increase their impact by sharing experiences and corruption-monitoring methodologies, building partnerships and exchanging updates about the status of UNCAC reviews.